Every time I host a Sashiko workshop in NYC, I hear the word of BORO.

 Choosing the appropriate thread is one good journey many Sashiko artists encounter.
 We, as Sashiko artists, came to the conclusion to what is the best Sashiko Thread.

-Sashiko Thread by Coron is our choice.
+Sashiko Thread with our choice.

 Japanese thread manufacture, Coron Seishi, makes one of the best Sashiko threads in the market.
 The thread satisfies most of the requirements Sashiko artist thinks, and the result is very rewarding.
 Almost 100% of Sashiko products from Sashi.Co & Keiko Futatsuya and Upcycle Stitches LLC use these Sashiko threads from Coron.